LiamWilbraham/pychemlp/README.md

                 'batch_size': [32, 64, 128, 256]}
 nn.hyperparam_opt_random(search_space, 20, epochs=20)
 ```
+Where `'SMILES'` is the name of the data column containing SMILES data and `['PROP1', 'PROP2', 'PROP3']` is a list of columns which contain the training target data (in this case, the model will be trained to predict three different properties).

 ### Using a trained model
 Once trained a model can be called as an attribute of the MLP class to make new predictions: